View on GitHub

 $ wget -qO- http://localhost:8343/api/v1/schema

-/attributes Endpoint
+/enums Endpoint

-Returns list of enumerated attribute values.
+Returns lists of enumerated property values.

 Statuses: